team-raphael/dad-overflow/README.md

 2. You will be directed to a more detailed pager of the post.
 3. Click *Post a reply*
 4. type in comment
-5. Click *Reply* button when you are ready.
+5. Click the *Reply* button when you are ready.
 ## E. To-Dos Page
 A page where dads can keep track of task that must be done.
 Be a dad on his "A" game with this feature.
+### Adding a task
+1. look for the yellow plus circle sign.
+2. click *Add a task*
+3. type task
+4. Task automatically gets placed under incomplete.
+### Putting a task under complete or incomplete
+You have the choice to either check  or uncheck a task by pressing on the box next to your task.
+a.
+In incomplete, pressing the box takes the task to complete.
+b.
+In complete,  pressing the box brings it back to incomplete.
+### Deleting task
+You can delete task in Incomplete/Complete simply with trash can button.
 # Powered By The Following

   | Tech                  |  New Tech               |
   | ----------------------|:-----------------------:|